 OK, maybe it will be too emotional for you, but this tool is pure gold!
 With these automatic invitations, you can spin your webinar cycle to generate more customers or students.

 The above automatic messages are sent either to attendees or non-attendees.
 Here, you’re dividing your contacts with the same metric and inviting them to different upcoming events.

 For example, imagine students who attended a webinar called “The Introduction to Digital Marketing”.
 They will be interested in diving deeper, so it would a smart move to automatically invite them to another, more intermediate webinar – “The Foundations of Digital Marketing Strategy”.

 On the other hand, those students who registered but didn’t attend (remember that they already received a recording) might not be clear on what they want to learn at this stage.
 So, you might invite them to a different event, with a parallel topic, for instance, – “The Introduction to Social Media Marketing”.

 OK, it might feel overwhelming at first, but it’s insanely simple!
 To make it even easier, we have prepared a video tutorial, showing you step-by-step how to create all the follow-up actions:

 Are you ready to try automated webinar follow-ups?

 All in, professional follow-ups are as essential as running the webinar itself.
 By setting these automatic rules, you will stay close with your audience and encourage leads to take actions valuable for your business.

-Take ClickMeeting on a test drive, and try automated follow-up rules and other webinar flywheel features for free!
+Take ClickMeeting on a test drive, and try automated follow-up rules and other webinar cycle features for free!
 30 days, no credit card required.